Asset allocation through a very limited portfolio of ETFs

 You have now determined the parameters and made the necessary decisions.
 You can open an account with a low-cost intermediary, transfer the money to this brokerage account and make your first investment in the stock market.

 Be clever: Get informed, get educated and stay the course

 As mentioned in the practical tips, it is better to start small and learn slowly along the way.
-I recommend publications from professionals like Bridgewater and my weekly updates.
+We recommend publications from professionals like Bridgewater and the weekly updates of this Website.
 Ideally, it would be wise to read 2-3 reference books (see the library under construction) on personal finance, markets and portfolio management.
-Not everyone is interested in the subject and I understand if you stick to the minimum and do not want to spend too much time.
+Not everyone is interested in the subject and we understand if you stick to the minimum and do not want to spend too much time.
 If you do not want to invest much time, are still recommend to invest some time.
 You will then be able to spend a few minutes to invest every quarter after having completed those initial homework.

 Above all, do not panic and do not try to sell or buy all your assets at once.
 Finding good entry points is more a matter of patience and luck than skill.
 Invest small amounts according to your plan and review it once a year.
 We recommend that you do a complete statement at the beginning of the year after the previous year’s closing and in preparation for the tax forms.
 You should then invest regularly by following the amounts and ETFs determined, even if they are small amounts, and they should accumulate over time.